Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Alex Azzarra, Neave Bunting, Ibny Xian Crookson, Claire English, Marly Exantus, Sophia Lubin, McKenna McDaniels, Athena Wang, Zoe Xanthopoulos

-Creating a photographic walking trail around Judkin’s Pond, where the Griffin Museum is located, the Fence is a public photo installation showcasing national, international and New England artists.
+Creating a photographic walking trail around Judkin’s Pond, where the Griffin Museum is located, the Pop Up is a public photo installation showcasing national, international and New England artists.
 This year we also bring sidewalk art to downtown Winchester, featuring contemporary New England based photographic artists and featured images from the Arthur Griffin archives.

 via the internet in your own space

 "Allyship for the Future: Growing our power for cross-community collaboration" is a two-session workshop (Thursday, June 9 and Thursday, June 16, from 7:00 - 9:00 PM both evenings) that takes a closer look at the theory and everyday application of allyship.